 (Selected the entire amateur team – 1968).

 • Golf Course Architect Consultant ~ Fairfield Glade, Inc. (1969-1972)

-• Principal-In-Charge ~ Designed & supervised construction of second 18-hole golf course for Fairfield Glade, Inc. ~ Dorchester Country Club (Home of TN Open).
+• Principal-In-Charge, designed and supervised construction of second 18-hole golf course for Fairfield Glade, Inc., Dorchester Country Club (Home of Tennessee Open Championship).

 • Coached Little League Baseball and Babe Ruth Baseball (1979-1984)

 • Coached Junior – Pro Basketball (1980-1986)